Who can volunteer?

 First Aid/CPR courses and certain workshops have a fee.
 Fees must be submitted with registration forms.

 What if I cannot afford the training fee?

-If training is required for troop operation such as First Aid/CPR or Let’s Go Camping, the cost of the training is a legitimate troop expense and could be paid for by the troop, if the troop members agree to the expense.
+If training is required for troop operation such as First Aid/CPR or Basic Troop Camping, the cost of the training is a legitimate troop expense and could be paid for by the troop, if the troop members agree to the expense.

 In addition, individual financial assistance is available.
 Complete the Financial Assistance Form (which can be downloaded here or can be obtained by contacting the VRC at 410.358.9711) allowing 45 days prior to the course and submit with the registration.
 Registration for courses close one week prior to the training event.
-No additions to courses will be accepted within 48 hrs. of the course.
+After that time, you may call Adult Learning Services to see if additions will be accepted,

 Do you have a refund policy?

 Refunds are given only in the following instances:

 - Training course is full